 Posts Tagged ‘ world oceans day ’

-World Oceans Day is June 8th and there is still time to celebrate!
-Put on a blue shirt and forge ahead with these ten fun ways to celebrate World Oceans Day with your class or family.
+So this World Oceans Day, help your students understand just how important it is to protect it, sustainably use its resources, and how we can benefit from learning more about it.
+So put on a blue shirt and forge ahead with these ten fun ways to celebrate World Oceans Day with your class or family.

 Nautical Novels and Seaworthy Stories